Emerging Practices with Promise

 - Type of Practice: Partnerships & Collaboration

 - Targeted Population: Adult Basic Education Students, Adults with Disabilities

 - Program Area(s): Adult Basic & Secondary Education, Adults with Disabilities

 - Consortia Involved:

-County Mental Health Services serve adults who experience serious or ongoing mental problems.
-These individuals may struggle with a variety of academic concerns as well as other issues including time and stress management, communication, self-advocacy and feelings of low self-worth.
-They can benefit from education,support and training services to better prepare them to contribute to their community.
+County mental health services serve adults who experience serious or ongoing mental problems.
+In an educational setting, these individuals may face academic struggles and a variety of other challenges, including time and stress management, communication, self-advocacy issues and feelings of low self-worth.
+However, education, support and training services can help them overcome these challenges and prepare them to contribute to their community.

 2 people found this practice story helpful.